babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2020.9.8 - merged pull request #330, fix for issue that some undefined elements, thanks @jaekyeom (refs #326).

 2020.6.30 - upgrade jQuery (fixes #318)

 2020.6.3 - fix bug #315 adding spaces to search bookmarks and histories no longer working